-Do you want to share your fitness passion with a larger audience?
-Contributing to the body of knowledge in the industry is a natural next step in any fitness professional’s career.
+Are you a personal trainer who wants to share your passion for health and fitness with a larger audience?
+Contributing to the body of knowledge in the industry by being a fitness presenter or writer is a natural next step in any fit pro’s career.

 It’s a way to challenge yourself, grow your business and presence, enhance your credibility, and have fun!

 There are many fitness industry events hosted each year by Idea Health and Fitness, IHRSA, and other organizations.
 There are plenty of options for every type of teacher.
 Writing is another wonderful alternative for the less vocal leader inside of you.

 Sharing your experiences with emerging personal trainers and group fitness instructors is rewarding, but it can be intimidating to take the first step.
 The main difference between you and those who are on stage is a leap of faith and planning efforts.

 Before you move forward, ask yourself why you want to present, teach, or write.
 For the spotlight?
 For marketing?
 Income?